 Experiential eLearning

 With modern learning technology, creating experiential learning interventions has never been easier.
-For example, you can create personalised learning pathways that include different kinds of content and elements for individuals with different learning styles.
+For example, you can create personalised learning pathways that include different types of content and experiences for individuals with different learning styles.

 They also prefer role-plays and group activities.
 Adding social learning features like Clubs and Social Feeds helps to provide a platform for these kinds of collaborative discussions and projects.